Bomis: Wikimedia Foundation Board of Trustees

 By 2003 Wikipedia had grown to 100,000 articles in its English-language version, and it became difficult for Bomis to continue financially supporting the project.
 With Wikipedia a drain on the company's resources, Wales and Sanger decided to fund the project on a non-profit basis.
 Bomis laid off most of its employees to continue operating, since Wikipedia was not generating revenue.
 The company owned Wikipedia from its creation through 2003, and Wales used about $100,000 of Bomis' revenue to fund Wikipedia before the decision to shift the encyclopedia to non-profit status.

 In June 2003 Wikipedia was transferred to a nascent non-profit organization, the Wikimedia Foundation, which was formed as a charitable institution to supervise Wikipedia and its associated wiki-based sites.
 When the foundation was established, its staff began to solicit public funding and Bomis turned Wikipedia over to the non-profit.
 All Bomis-owned hardware used to run Wikipedia-associated websites was donated to the Wikimedia Foundation, and Wales transferred Wikipedia-related copyrights from Bomis to the foundation.
 It was first headquartered in St. Petersburg, Florida, where Bomis was located.
 The foundation shifted Wikipedia's dependence away from Bomis, allowing it to purchase hardware for expansion.

 The Wikimedia Foundation board of trustees was initially composed of Bomis' three founders: Jimmy Wales and his two business partners, Michael Davis and Tim Shell.
 Shell and Davis were appointed to the board by Wales, but after Wikipedia community members complained that the board was composed of appointed individuals, the first elections were held in 2004.
 Two community members, Florence Devouard and Angela Beesley, were elected to the board of trustees.

 In August 2004 Wales was chief executive officer of Bomis, and on September 20 Wikipedia reached the million-article mark on an expenditure of $500,000 (most directly from Wales).
 In November 2004 he told the St. Petersburg Times he no longer controlled Bomis' day-to-day operations, but retained ownership as a shareholder.
 In 2005, Tim Shell was CEO of Bomis and one of the board members overseeing Wikipedia.
-Shell remained CEO of Bomis in 2006, becoming vice-president of the Wikimedia Foundation and continuing to serve on its board.
+Shell remained CEO of Bomis in 2006, becoming vice-president of the Wikimedia Foundation and continuing to sit on its board.
 Bomis co-founder Michael Davis became treasurer of the Wikimedia Foundation that year.
 Wales told The Sydney Morning Herald in 2007 that although he retained partial ownership of Bomis, "It's pretty much dead."
 According to the Internet Archive, the Bomis website was last accessible with content in 2010; when accessed in 2013 by the archive, it had a welcome message for PetaBox.
 When accessed in 2014 by the archive, the website featured a blank white page with a line of text saying "Hello, world!".